Time to Raise Awareness and End Disease

 The Growing Problem with Flea and Tick Medications

 So, what isn’t being treated?
-Mites.
+From DNA tests that I have done - MITES.
 These microscopic pests are not being treated by many conventional flea and tick treatments, and they may be at the root of a host of serious health issues.

 The Hidden Dangers of Mites